-There also needs to be a way that the bearded dragon can come with 6 to 8 inches of the light source.
-You can use a branch, rock or any other thing that your bearded dragon can climb on and reach the light source.
+There also needs to be a way that the bearded dragon can come with 6 to 8 inches of light source.
+You can use a branch, rock, or any other thing that your bearded dragon can climb on and reach the light source.

 You will need to have two types of light in your bearded dragon enclosure/cage.